aerogear/proposals/dogfood.md

 ### Where possible offline usage should be supported

 Users should be able to create memes, view cached memes, author comments, and like posts while offline.
-Once the device returns online the qued activity should be submitted to the server even if the app is backgrounded.
+Once the device returns online the queued activity should be submitted to the server even if the app is backgrounded.

 ## Clients